kavyanagendrakumar/javascript-cheatsheet/docs/cheatsheet/array-methods.md

 ● map(func) – creates a new array from results of calling func for every element.

 ● sort(func) – sorts the array in-place, then returns it.
+The items are sorted as strings by default.
+Literally, all elements are converted to strings for comparisons.
+For strings, lexicographic ordering is applied and indeed "2" > "15".

 ● reverse() – reverses the array in-place, then returns it.